apache/drill/contrib/storage-http/README.md

 Default is `true`, but when set to false, Drill will trust all SSL certificates.
 Useful for debugging or on internal corporate networks using self-signed certificates or private certificate authorities.

+#### caseSensitiveFilters
+Some APIs are case sensitive with the fields which are pushed down.
+If the endpoint that you are working with is in fact case sensitive, simply set this to `true`.
+Defaults to `false`.

 ## Usage

 This plugin is different from other plugins in that it the table component of the `FROM` clause